zumasys/docs/site/docs/jbase/dynamic-objects/method-$ismethod()-&-$hasmethod()/README.md

 end method
 ```

-This example illustrates testing for the existence of more than 1 method:
+This example illustrates testing for the existence of more than one method:

 ```
 * First make sure we can access the Circle class.